aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 ```

 ### 4. Perform an image search
-Navigate to http://127.0.0.1:8080 and perform a search for words to find similar
+Navigate to http://127.0.0.1:8080 and perform a search for quotes based on a description.
-images in your dataset.

 ## Developing
 This demo is build using [Python Flask](https://flask.palletsprojects.com/en/2.3.x/)